hohlick/PBIDesktopExternalTools/CreateODCforCurrentPBIX/README.md

 Then you can simple refresh connection in Excel file and continue to use it.

+## References
+* This project was inspired by Erik Svensen' tool https://github.com/donsvensen/erikspbiexcelconnector, which is described in [his blog post](https://eriksvensen.com/2020/07/27/powerbi-external-tool-to-connect-excel-to-the-current-pbix-file/).
+* Used code from https://github.com/DevScope/powerbi-powershell-modules and [PowerShell module](https://www.powershellgallery.com/packages/PowerBIPS.Tools/1.0.2.2) by Rui Romano and [his blog post](https://ruiromanoblog.wordpress.com/2018/10/20/analyse-in-excel-power-bi-desktop/)

 ## Installation
 ### Default installation
 You need to download two files: `CreateODCFromPBIET.ps1` and `MZExcelLink.pbitool.json` from repository.
 By default the new ODC files will be created in `C:\Temp`